 Once you’ve identified the necessary roles, you can pick your team members based on their strengths and weaknesses.

 It’s important to note that all nine roles are not always required, which is why it’s necessary to define your objectives beforehand.

 To balance an existing team, carry out the same exercise and switch out your team members accordingly.

 Belbin’s nine team roles framework continues to be a useful and relevant tool in business today.

 It helps leaders maximize team efficiency while increasing motivation and commitment among team members.

 The self-perception test increases your teammates’ self-awareness, allowing them to focus on the areas of growth that are most relevant to their skills and interests.

 The framework can help you create a well-rounded team that plays to the strengths of each member and achieves project objectives.

 But that’s just the beginning.
-If you want to elevate your game as a team leader, why not check out our How to Manage People course?
+If you want to elevate your game as a team leader, check out Pareto Labs’ How to Manage People course.